sudocrystal/scc-compsci/arc.md

 #### Year 2 & 3
 (How do I break this apart?
 I want to do too much!)

-1. Improve accessibility of course work (instructional practices, availability, awareness of its existence)
+1. Improve accessibility of CS courses (instructional practices, availability, awareness of its existence, demographics and number of students in courses, etc)
-1. Improve "next steps" documentation for CS students (transfer information, transfer acceptance to 4-years, industry information, pathways to a job)
+1. Improve "next steps" documentation for CS students (transfer information, transfer acceptance to 4-years, industry information, pathways to a job, realities of being in the CS industry as a minority or majority, etc)
-1. Explore and implement 1 CS dept growth opportunity (instructors, course offerings, student sourcing)
+1. Explore and implement one identified CS dept growth opportunity (instructors, course offerings, student sourcing, etc)
-1. Lead workshops/PD/conversations with other faculty
+1. Lead workshops/PD/conversations with other faculty (around what? classroom equity, instructional practices, ...)
-1. Facilitate student participation in the CS outreach community
+1. Facilitate student participation in the CS outreach community (teaching CS to underserved communities - [unloop](http://unloop.org), [ChickTech](http://seattle.chicktech.org), build on my [Ripple Tech](http://rippletech.org), etc)

 ### Braindump!